Joanna Senyszyn

-Senyszyn is member of the left-wing party Democratic Left Alliance (SLD), in which she was vice-president (2005–2008).
-From 2001 to 2009 she was a member of the Sejm until she was elected as a member of the European Parliament (2009–2014).
-Since 2019 she is again a member of the Sejm.
-She is known as a critic of Catholicism.
+Joanna Senyszyn (née Raulin; born 1 February 1949) is a Polish politician and professor of economics.
+She served as member of the Sejm (2001–2009, 2019–2023) and member of the European Parliament (2009–2014).
+She was a candidate for the 2025 Polish presidential election.

 Educational career

 Joanna Senyszyn holds the academic rank of Professor ordinarius and holds the chair in market research at the University of Gdańsk, where she also served as the Dean of the Faculty of Business Administration before being elected to the Sejm.